pauldavidarevalo/4156-TeamProject-2025/README.md

 - Spring Data JPA/Hibernate
   - Spring Data JPA converts the LogEntryRepository interface into full database CRUD operations.
   - Spring Data JPA also allows for custom queries through the analytics endpoints.
-- PostgreSQL
+- SQLite
-  - PostgreSQL is used to facilitate data persistence and storage with a database.
+  - SQLite is used to facilitate data persistence and storage with a database.
 - Checkstyle
     - Checkstyle is used for code style reporting and enforcement.
 - PMD Source Code Analyzer